6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d SU gauge theory with Nf and Na

-Here, we would like to consider the quantum resolution for one of the $O7^-$ plane based on \cite{Sen:1996vd}.
-However, the decomposition in this case is more non-trivial than in section \ref{sec2:6dspN} because the $O7^-$ planes are attached to the 5-branes.
-The decomposition of the $O7^-$ plane which is attached to the 5-brane is proposed in \cite{Bergman:2015dpa}.
-We should choose the charge of the two 7-branes in such a way that one of the 7-brane is attached to the 5-brane to which the $O7^-$ plane was originally attached.
-For example, when the $O7^-$ plane is attached to $(1,-1)$ 5-brane as depicted in the left of Figure \ref{O7dec}, the $O7^-$ plane should be decomposed into $B=[1,-1]$ 7-brane and $C=[1,1]$ 7-brane, where $B$ is attached to the (1,-1) 5-brane.
-Suppose that the D5-brane is attached to this $(1,-1)$ 5-brane from the right side as in Figure \ref{O7dec}.
-By moving $B$ along this $(1,-1)$ 5-brane and by using Hanay-Witten transition, it is also possible to transform into the brane configuration, where $B$ and $C$ are separated by the NS5-brane as depicted in the right of Figure \ref{O7dec}.
+Here, we would like to consider the quantum resolution for one of the $O7^-$ planes based on \cite{Sen:1996vd}.
+The decomposition in this case is, however, more non-trivial than that on discussed in section \ref{sec2:6dspN}, because the $O7^-$ planes here are attached to the 5-branes.
+As discussed in \cite{Bergman:2015dpa}, one needs to properly choose the charge of the resolved two 7-branes in such a way that one of the 7-branes should be attached to the 5-brane that is attached to the $O7^-$-plane before the resolution.
+For example, when an $O7^-$ plane is attached to $(1,-1)$ 5-brane as depicted on the left of Figure \ref{O7dec}, the $O7^-$ plane can be decomposed into ${\bf B}=[1,-1]$ 7-brane and ${\bf C}=[1,1]$ 7-brane so that ${\bf B}$ 7-brane is attached to the $(1,-1)$ 5-brane.\footnote{It is also possible for one to resolve the $O7^-$-plane into $[3,-1]$ and $[1,-1]$ 7-branes as the total monodromy is the same as that of an $O7^-$-plane.
+In this case, however, one can rearrange the 7-branes so as to yield the same configuration with $\bf B$ and $\bf C$ 7-branes.} Once the $O7^-$-plane is resolved, 7-branes induce new configurations.
+Imagine, for example, a 5-brane junction composed of an NS5-brane, a D5-brane and a $(1,-1)$ 5-brane which is connected to ${\bf B}$ 7-brane as in the middle of Figure \ref{O7dec}.
+By moving ${\bf B}$ 7-brane along the direction of the $(1,-1)$ 5-brane using Hanany-Witten transition, one can transform the configuration into a brane configuration where the ${\bf B}$ 7-brane becomes fee so that it is not attached to the 5-brane.
+As a result, ${\bf B}$ and ${\bf C}$ 7-branes are separated by the NS5-brane as depicted on the right of Figure \ref{O7dec}.
+This kind of transforming procedure is useful in obtaining various five-dimensional (5d) field theory descriptions after resolving $O7^-$-planes.